bih/yo-ruby/readme.markdown

 [![Build Status](https://travis-ci.org/bih/yo-ruby.svg?branch=master)](https://travis-ci.org/bih/yo-ruby)

 This is a Ruby API wrapper [that's fully tested](https://travis-ci.org/bih/yo-ruby).
-It works on Ruby 2.x.
+It works on Ruby 2.1 and above.
 This was originally written for the [Yo! hackathon in New York](http://www.eventbrite.com/e/yo-hackathon-nyc-2-letters-2-hours-ready-set-yo-tickets-12145608843?aff=eorg) (which I later won first place with [YoAuth](http://yoauth.herokuapp.com)).

 ### Installation